 Interest: Earn Yield on your Crypto

 With BlockFi interest, you can earn on cryptocurrencies such as the likes of Bitcoin, ETH, LTC, and stable coins with rates of up to 8.6% APY.
-This is great for those whose crypto has been sitting idle in a wallet or exchange with the ability to earn more crypto while holding their assets.
+This is great for those whose crypto has been sitting idle in a wallet or exchange and can earn more crypto while holding their assets.

 Interest is paid monthly and compounds.
 If you add additional crypto to your interest account, your interest will compound on the new balance.

-BlockFi has frequently made updates to its rates with changes applied to BTC, ETH, LINK, LTC, and PAXG.
-If you’ve deposited between 0.10 and 0.35 BTC the new rate will now be at 1% APY, which is a huge drop from the former 6% for those staking 0 to 2.5 BTC.
+BlockFi has frequently updated its rates with changes applied to BTC, ETH, LINK, LTC, and PAXG.
+If you’ve deposited between 0.10 and 0.35 BTC, the new rate will now be at 1% APY, which is a huge drop from the former 6% for those staking 0 to 2.5 BTC.